KDAB/KDStateMachineEditor/README.txt

     $ ./bin/kdstatemachineeditor

-See Install.txt for more information.
+See INSTALL.txt for more information.

 ## Known Issues